Ilia Gruev (footballer, born 2000): 2024–25 season

 Having been named in the starting line-ups for most of the season so far, Gruev sustained an injury at Norwich City necessitating surgery to repair meniscus damage in early October 2024.
 Gruev returned to play as a late substitute in an FA Cup third round home win over Harrogate Town in January 2025.
 In May, Gruev won the 2024–25 EFL Championship title with Leeds following a late win over Plymouth Argyle at Home Park.
 Gruev finished the season with two assists, appearing in 23 league matches.

+2025–26 season

+On 6 February 2026, Ilia Gruev recorded his first senior and Premier League match with two assists in a 3–1 win against Nottingham Forest at Elland Road.
+He became the first player to record two assists in a Premier League match for Leeds United since Pablo Hernandez in December 2020.

 International career

 Gruev has appeared for the Bulgaria under-17, under-18, under-19 and under-21 national teams.
 He received his first call-up for the senior national team on 5 September 2022, for the games of the UEFA Nations League games against Gibraltar and North Macedonia on 23 and 26 September 2022.
 He made his debut in the match against Gibraltar on 23 September, won 5–1 by Bulgaria.